 The biggest difference here is that the functional trainer on the G9 is plate loaded, so there are no weight stacks included.

-This takes away a little from the convenience factor, but it also cuts a thousand bucks off the asking price, so you have to ask yourself how much that convenience is worth.
+This takes away a little from the convenience factor, but it also cuts a thousand bucks off the asking price.

 On the plus side, the functional trainer on the G9 uses a 1:1 pulley ratio, so you’ll feel every pound you rack on those pulleys (each weight post is 12″ long, so you could theoretically place 6 plates on each one).

 Another feature worth noting is that the Smith machine is counterbalanced – a nice feature because it adds an extra layer of smoothness and allows you to lift against very light resistances when necessary (but keep in mind you won’t include the weight of the bar when calculating how much weight you’re lifting).

 Otherwise, the G9 is very similar to the other Force units already mentioned.

 And it comes with the same great warranty too.